 OE: Is there a VJ out there you haven’t worked with you want to work with?

 JH: I’d love to work with DR01D.
-It’s sick because I feel like VJs are getting more of the spotlight now where they used to be seen as after thoughts. it’s awesome seeing them get the pull that they deserve because honestly what they really transform the experience.
+It’s sick because I feel like VJs are getting more of the spotlight now where they used to be seen as afterthoughts.
+It’s awesome to see them get the attention they deserve because they really transform the experience.

 OE: Let’s talk about The Boys your collaboration EP with Alejo.
-Can you talk about your relationship with him and how this project unfolded?
+What is your relationship like with him and how did this project unfold?

 OE: Aside from Alejo, you’ve collabed with notable acts like BackLeft, Duffrey, and NUEQ.
 Is there anyone else you’d like to collaborate with?